neledov/salesforce-case-download-organizer/README.md

 ## Features

 - **Tampermonkey Integration:** A browser script that communicates active case information to the local server in real-time.
+- **Tampermonkey Integration:** A browser script that communicates active case information to the local server in real-time.
 - **Automatic File Monitoring:** Watches your Downloads folder and organizes new files as they arrive.
 - **Configurable Rules:** Customize how files are categorized based on their extensions and names.